gaultier/microkt/README.md

 # microkt

-A work-in-progress tiny compiler for a subset of the Kotlin language, with zero dependencies.
+A work-in-progress compiler for a subset of the Kotlin language, with zero dependencies.
 It compiles a (very small) subset of the Kotlin language to a native executable.

 For now it only supports x86_64 (macOS, Linux should also work) although it would not be hard to add more platforms.